best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * avoid using indentation to indicate subsections (for example indenting a list of regions under a row for ‘England’) or hierarchies
 * ensure no cells with text have ‘hidden’ spaces at the start or end
 * check there are no spaces at the start or end of worksheet names
-* consider using an Application Programming Interface (API) to aid further analysis
+* consider providing a data Application Programming Interface (API) to aid further analysis

 ### Checking text colour contrast
 If colour is used in cells with text, use the [WebAIM colour contrast checker](https://webaim.org/resources/contrastchecker/) to see if the colours meet the accessibility regulations.
 Remember, legally you need to meet the AA standard.